K/1

 Communication – The 4/5 Teachers send a weekly newsletter via email to families.
 Teachers can be reached via email or telephone.

-Exploratories – Students may have but are not limited to the following course selections: band, orchestra, choir, three levels of Spanish, media, Makerspace, FUSE, STEM, speech and art.
-Exploratories are scheduled based upon skill development and interest.
+Exploratories – Students may have, but are not limited to, the following course selections: Band, Orchestra, Choir, three levels of Spanish, Media, Makerspace, FUSE, STEM, and Art.
+Exploratory classes are scheduled based upon skill development and interest.

 FAME = Fitness, Arts, Media, and Español.